armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ## Set up the Ingress for `spin-deck` and `spin-gate`

-Identify the URLs you will use to expose Spinnaker's UI and API.
+Identify the URLs you will use to expose Armory's UI and API.

 ```bash
 # Replace with actual values